Dr Matthew Cairns

-I mainly teach by Distance Learning, and am co-Module Organiser of EPM301, Epidemiology of Communicable Diseases.
-I also teach on a number of MSc modules in London (mainly Statistical Methods in Epidemiology, Extended Epidemiology and related short-courses).
+I also teach on a number of MSc modules in London (Statistical Methods in Epidemiology, Extended Epidemiology and related short-courses).

-My research is focused on prevention of malaria in high risk groups (mainly children and pregnant women), primarily through drug-based approaches.
+My research to date has focused on the prevention of malaria in high risk groups (particularly young children and pregnant women), primarily through drug-based approaches.